babyswordsman/anda/docs/concetps.md

 ## retrieval augmented generation.

-search from the index (general or vertical) and chat history, and send the result as context to the LLM.
+search across multiple sources (the web + vertical indexes) and chat history, and send the result as context to the LLM.

+## multi-LLM support